ruth989/turbot-studio-mcp/README.md

 Turbot exposes design thinking tools to Claude Desktop, Claude Code, and other MCP-compatible clients:

 - **Structured Thinking**: Apply methods like 5 Whys, SCAMPER, Jobs-to-be-Done, and How Might We
-- **Thought Products**: Capture and track insights, decisions, assumptions, tensions, and questions
+- **Thought Markers**: Capture and track insights, decisions, assumptions, tensions, and questions
 - **Evidence Grounding**: Link claims to supporting/challenging evidence with confidence scores
 - **Persona Simulation**: Validate ideas against user personas
 - **Output Generation**: Create specs, briefs, roadmaps, and other deliverables grounded in your research